 Can using a damaged or scuffed golf ball affect my performance?

-High-quality, multi-layer golf balls commonly feature softer cover compounds, such as urethane, which tend to resist cutting on poor club face contact.
+High quality, multi-layer golf balls commonly feature softer cover compounds, such as urethane.
+These tend to resist cutting on poor club face contact.
 However, these materials are more susceptible to cuts when the ball comes in contact with harder surfaces like trees and cart paths.
-Two-piece golf balls, or golf balls with lower core compression, often feature firmer cover compounds, such as ionomer, which tend to be more durable and resist cuts on both poor strikes and contact with hard surfaces.
+Two piece golf balls, or golf balls with lower core compression, often feature firmer cover compounds, such as ionomer.
+These tend to be more durable and resist cuts on both poor strikes and contact with hard surfaces.

 Which golf balls do the professionals use?